School Science Lessons

 The cones are covered in spikes and fall from towering heights of 30-45 metres.

-Although nuts are produced each year, traditionally a bumper crop is produced every three years, near Brisbane.
+Nuts are produced each year, but a bumper crop is produced every three years, near Brisbane.

 The flavour is described similar to a starchy potato or chestnut or a blend of chestnuts and pine nuts.